 If the author of the letter meant the positions of engineers, operators and designers on the company’s staff, then, excuse me, what difference does it make what position is held by the person who assembles drones for the front during the war?
 Let's then stop production and bring staffing schedules into line with the requirements of the State Bureau of Investigation or some other officials.
 Will the business then have time to produce a million drones in 2024?
 Very doubtful.

 Further, the amazingness of the requirements of the Kyiv State Bureau of Investigation only increases.
 The manufacturer is required to provide the results of technical and qualification tests carried out in accordance with the requirements of DSTU and GOST standards of the 1990s, 1980s and 1970s (!).
 The last two GOSTs from the times of the USSR in Ukraine were canceled back in 2021 by order of the Ukrainian Research and Training Center for Standardization, Certification and Quality Problems dated December 15, 2021 No. 501.
 So, for example, instead of the old Soviet GOST 15.301-80 “System for the development and installation of production of military equipment.
 Starting production of products.
-Basic provisions”, the Ukrainian DSTU V-P 15.301:2021 “System for the development and launching of production of weapons and military equipment” has been introduced.
+Basic provisions”, the Ukrainian DSTU V-P 15.301:2021 “System for the development and launching of production of weapons and military equipment” was introduced.
 Launching the production of weapons and military equipment.
-Rules for carrying out work”, which in 2023 was updated to DSTU B 15.301:2023 “Life cycle management system for weapons and military equipment.
+Rules for carrying out work", which in 2023 was updated to DSTU B 15.301:2023 "Life cycle management system for weapons and military equipment.
 Launching the production of weapons and military equipment.
-Rules for carrying out work.”
+Rules for carrying out work."
 However, investigators from the State Bureau of Investigation demand that the manufacturer of modern drones adhere to Soviet GOST standards.
 Supporters of “old school” and soviet style?

-Soviet GOST, which for some reason the SBI insists on compliance with, regulates the conduct of “NIR”, or in Ukrainian – NIR, that is, research work on the development of weapons.
+Soviet GOST, which for some reason the SBI insists on compliance with, regulates the conduct of “NIR”, or in Ukrainian - NIR, that is, scientific research work on the development of weapons.
 This is a rather lengthy and painstaking process, consisting of many stages of testing, approvals and bureaucratic procedures.
 For example, the development of the Stugna-P anti-tank missile system, which was carried out in Ukraine precisely according to this old GOST, took almost 6 years (from 2005 to 2011) at the stage from drawings to the start of mass production.

 The latest Ukrainian DSTU was developed during a full-scale war and is much more adapted to modern realities.
 At the same time, this document is adapted mainly for large state-owned enterprises and it is extremely difficult for small and medium-sized manufacturers to adhere to it when providing UAV troops.
 Forcing small industries to adhere to this standard is tantamount to shutting down those industries and, consequently, the collapse of the entire mass public UAV program.
 Why does the SBI demand exactly this and doesn’t it look like deliberate sabotage?